2023-06-05 18:12:00

 In the case of Alaska Air, the airline posted just its second loss in eight quarters due to an extreme winter.
 Chief Executive Benito Minicucci is now bent on bolstering the company’s ability to mitigate bad weather as much as possible.

-Weather: that’s not talked about
+Weather: that’s not talked regarding

 The last time the weather hit both executives and analysts also coincided with an El Niño pattern in 2019.
-This year’s version could herald one of the hottest North American summers on record, intense storms around the world and trillions of dollars in lost economic activity.
+This year’s version might herald one of the hottest North American summers on record, intense storms around the world and trillions of dollars in lost economic activity.

 LM